-11. CORPORATE SOCIAL RESPONSIBILITY
+11. CORPORATE SOCIAL RESPONSIBILITY ("CSR")

-The Board of Directors of CME acknowledges the significance of Corporate Social Responsibility ("CSR") and views CSR as an extension to the Group's efforts in promoting a strong corporate governance culture.
+The Board of Directors of CME acknowledges the significance of CSR and views CSR as an extension to the Group's efforts in promoting a strong corporate governance culture.
 Hence, the Group continues to focus and is committed to the community through various CSR initiatives.

-1) The Community
+The Community 1)

 As a caring corporate citizen, the Group continues to extend assistance to the underprivileged of the lesser significant homes and individuals to provide both financial and moral support.
 We never choose certain groups in contributing because we care to all those in need.
-In total for the year, our financial contributions are channelled to charity functions, charity homes around the Klang Valley, residents associations and schools in need.